-While it is anticipated that lower oil prices will have an impact on the Alberta economy, the Company's tenants with exposure to the oil sector have thus far maintained their lease obligations and of these, only two tenants requested rent deferrals.
+While it is anticipated that fluctuations in oil prices will have an impact on the Alberta economy, the Company's tenants with exposure to the oil sector have thus far maintained their lease obligations and of these, only two tenants requested rent deferrals.

 The Company has entered into rent deferral arrangements with certain tenants whose businesses have been impacted by COVID-19.
 It is not possible to forecast with certainty the duration and full scope of the impact of COVID-19 and so the Company may experience further issues with rent collection, occupancy rates, and capitalization rates that may affect the valuations of the investment properties.
-The full extent and duration of COVID-19 remain uncertain at this time.
+The full extent and duration of COVID-19 remains uncertain at this time.

-Vacancies during the quarter are 9,067 ft2, down from 51,320 ft2 from the previous quarter as new leases have been signed with new tenants.
+Vacancies during the quarter are 9,264 ft, down from the previous year ending September 30, 2020.
 The Company continues to actively market current vacancies.